-Most people around the world prefer to use wireless internet at home due to the convenience of it all.
+Most people around the world prefer to use wireless internet at home due to its convenience.
 However, there are still those who use wired internet since in many cases, it is still better than Wi-Fi where stability is concerned.
-Some folks may want to connect several devices to their wired network, but they come face to face with a very common problem.
-That problem in question has a lot to do with routers and their limited Ethernet ports.
+Some folks may want to connect several devices to their wired network, but they run into a very common problem.
+That problem has a lot to do with routers and their limited number of Ethernet ports.
 So, in a situation like this, the option is to add more ports, but that’s easier said than done.

 How to add more Ethernet ports to a Router

-To learn how to get this done, we recommend reading the information below.
+To learn how to do this, we recommend reading the information below.
 It contains only the data that is known to work 100 percent.

 - Use an Ethernet Switch to add more ports